eddyluursema/modeltrain/DR4018/Preset1/README.md

 * Connect the DR4018 to a test circuit
 * Give the DR4018 an adress e.g. 501 and preset 1 (in CV 47)
-* Check the functionality with the switch interface of the DR5000 to set adresses 501, 502 etc. GREEN OR RED
+* Check the functionality with the switch interface of the DR5000 to set adresses 501, 502 and GREEN OR RED.
+The individual LEDs red, yello green can be switched on and off  individuall, but can also be turned on together; the DR4018 no knowledge of an existing aspect in some country.
+The controlling software like RocRail must therefore on a transition from red to green light send two commands: red light RED command and green light GREEN command.
 * Go to RocRail
 * Make (if neccessary) a test signal
 * In the tab General fill the name e.g. sg7